Updated June 8, 2026.

 Case Study 5: FTX — The Crypto Collapse (2022)

 Once valued at $32 billion, FTX imploded amid revelations of fraud and mismanagement.
-The company's entire PR narrative had been built on founder Sam Bankman-Fried's public image—disheveled genius, effective altruist—while customer funds were being misused behind the scenes.
-When the collapse began, public statements were vague, contradictory, or nonexistent.
+The company's entire PR narrative had been built on founder Sam Bankman-Fried's public image — disheveled genius, effective altruist — while customer funds were being misused behind the scenes.
+When the collapse began, public statements were vague, contradictory, or absent.

 What went wrong: Image over substance, no crisis protocol, and a public narrative that directly contradicted internal reality.